myx/myx.distro-deploy/README.md

 See: [distro-source](https://github.com/myx/myx.distro-source?tab=readme-ov-file#myxdistro-deploy)

 The 'distro-deploy' could be updated/cloned from compiled version without pulling and processing source files.
 The 'distro-source' is exporting (pushing and syncing) all export packages built from sources.

 (todo) During this stage one of the following actions available:
 - `DistroImageDownload` -- fetch published pre-built images (command provided by 'distro-image')
 - `DistroImagePublish` -- export images pre-built locally (command provided by 'distro-source')

 ### Stage: image-process:

 At the start of this stage:
 1. Deploy system is ready to use content and indices of the distro-image to build deployment data

 Following deployment data is built:
-	1. 'cached' folder exists
-	2. changed project list updated for '--select-changed' selector
+1. distro and repositories single-file indices
+2. per-target concatenated deploy scripts
+3. per-target merged deploy settings data

 At the end of this stage:
 1. all exported data is exported
 2. all projects packed with deployment data prepared

 ### Stage: image-install:

 At the start of this stage:
-	1. Deploy system is fully configured and ready to use all deploy commands
+1. Deploy system is fully configured and ready to use all deploy commands.